abtion/guidelines/purchasing_licenses_and_memberships.md

 5) Use the card credentials in 1pw under 'admin+billing@abiton.com'
    - For bigger purchases, pleo might ask for a verification via 2fa, reach out to Angelle for assistance in this case.

+ 6) Your contribution to keep the spreadsheet up to date is a big help!
+Quickly scan the spreadsheet for possible changes and correct when needed.